Code-Institute-Submissions/Leliarkelly-ManchesterUnitedQuiz/README.md

 1. Ideas and design and colour of application came from Manchester United Official website
 2. Structure of game and coding ideas came from "How to Build a quiz App" from James Quick, Developer and Teacher.
 3. I also used tips provided by Brad Travesy, Online teacher.
+4. My Mentor at the Code instistute gave much needed support, tips and encouragement throughout the development process